 But there is a bigger ethical question here that this post looks at: should the term, in whatever form, be used at all?
 After all, wasn’t ‘gamebird’ specifically created by the shooting industry to designate some species as ‘theirs’?
 Pheasants, partridges, grouse etc are birds.
 Technically galliformes, but birds like any other.
 There is nothing in their biology to explain why we should accept some birds being separated off as targets for so-called ‘sportsmen’.
 There is no reason that the shooting industry should be allowed to justify slaughtering huge numbers of them under a false distinction that these are ‘game’ and therefore killing them for fun is somehow okay.
 It’s not okay, no matter what language you use to try and justify it.

 I left a comment on Mark’s blog saying while I didn’t like any term that gave some birds a different (in reality lower) status to other birds, if there had to be a descriptor I preferred the term ‘gamebird’ – in quotation marks.
-It’s been my way of expressing scepticism, shorthand for writing or saying ‘so-called gamebird’ every time the subject comes up.
+I don’t like even that, but It’s been my way of expressing scepticism, shorthand for writing or saying ‘so-called gamebird’ every time the subject comes up.
 Mentally I imagine saying ‘gamebird’ using air-quotes, like when I say the shooting industry is ‘genuine about conservation’.
 Or that fox hunts go ‘trail hunting’.

 I contacted Nick Weston, campaign manager at the League Against Cruel Sports, to get his take on the issue, as the League has been one of the few organisations to also take a position.
 He says the League uses ‘game’ birds (two words with game in single quote marks) across the board because, “the word ‘game’ is used by the shooting lobby to label birds shot for sport, which diverts from the sentient beings beneath the label.
 It is for similar reasons that we describe ‘trail’ hunting using single quote marks.”